Aqua-code5/Aqua-code5/README.md

 ### Hi there, I'm Rob - aka [Aqua] 👋

-- 🌱 I’m currently coding in java and python
+- 🌱 I’m currently coding in java
-- 🥅 2022 Goals: be good at coding
+- 🥅 2023 Goals: improve skills in java and learn apis
-- ⚡ Fun fact: I love to videos games like Rainbow Six Siege & valorant!
+- ⚡ Fun fact: I love to videos my favorite is rainbow six.

 ### Connect with me: